Vera Kholodnaya

+She predominantly acted in the genres of drama, melodrama, and short films, working with directors such as Yevgeni Bauer, Pyotr Chardynin, and others.
+Her co-stars included Vitold Polonsky, Vladimir Maksimov, and Osip Runich.

+She gained fame for her roles in films such as The Song of Triumphant Love (1915), Mirages (1915), A Life for a Life (1916), Forget the Fireplace...
+(1917), and many others.
+Only five films featuring Vera Kholodnaya have survived, though the actual number of her films may range from 50 to 100.
+Even after her death at the age of 25, her popularity endured during the Russian Revolution of 1917 and the Civil War.
+The official cause of her death was Spanish flu, but it sparked numerous rumors and myths.

 Early life

-Born in Poltava (Russian Empire, now Ukraine), she went to live in Moscow with her widowed grandmother at the age of two.
-As a girl she dreamed of a career in classical ballet and even enrolled at the Bolshoi Theatre ballet school.
-From early childhood Vera participated in family theatricals.
-When she was ten Vera was sent to the famous Perepelkina's grammar school.
+Born in Poltava (Russian Empire, now Ukraine), she went to live in Moscow with her widowed grandmother at the age of 2.
+As a girl, she dreamed of a career in classical ballet and enrolled at the Bolshoi Theatre ballet school.
+From early childhood.
+Vera participated in family theatricals.
+When she was age 10, Vera was sent to the famous Perepelkina's grammar school.

 Personal life

-At the graduation prom she met Vladimir Kholodny, who was then a student, an editor of a daily sport newspaper and a race-driver, said to be one of the first Russian car racers.
+At the graduation prom she met Vladimir Kholodny, who was then a student, an editor of a daily sport newspaper and a race-driver, said to be one of the early Russian car racers.
 They got married in 1910 despite disapproval of both families.
-Vera would often accompany him in races which resulted in road accidents.
+Vera often accompanied him in races, which resulted in road accidents.
 She also adopted his surname, which translates to "the cold one".
 Later, many took it for a well-chosen pseudonym.
 Their daughter Evgeniya was born in 1912, and they adopted a girl, Nata, a year later.